d2l-ai/d2l-en/chapter_computer-vision/fcn.md

 # Fully Convolutional Networks (FCN)
 :label:`sec_fcn`

-We previously discussed semantic segmentation using each pixel in an image for category prediction.
-A fully convolutional network (FCN) :cite:`Long.Shelhamer.Darrell.2015` uses a convolutional neural network to transform image pixels to pixel categories.
-Unlike the convolutional neural networks previously introduced, an FCN transforms the height and width of the intermediate layer feature map back to the size of input image through the transposed convolution layer, so that the predictions have a one-to-one correspondence with input image in spatial dimension (height and width).
-Given a position on the spatial dimension, the output of the channel dimension will be a category prediction of the pixel corresponding to the location.

-We will first import the package or module needed for the experiment and then explain the transposed convolution layer.
+As discussed in :numref:`sec_semantic_segmentation`, semantic segmentation classifies images in pixel level.
+A fully convolutional network (FCN) uses a convolutional neural network to transform image pixels to pixel classes :cite:`Long.Shelhamer.Darrell.2015`.
+Unlike the CNNs that we encountered earlier for image classification or object detection, an FCN transforms the height and width of intermediate feature maps back to those of the input image: this is achieved by the transposed convolution layer introduced in :numref:`sec_transposed_conv`.
+As a result,
+the classification output
+and the input image
+have a one-to-one correspondence in pixel level: the channel dimension at any output pixel holds the classification results for the input pixel at the same spatial position.

 ```{.python .input}
 %matplotlib inline